congnghiakhiem/face-match-rest-api/README.md

 ## Overview

 This documentation describes the Face Matching API v1.
-If you have any queries please contact support.
 The postman collection can be found at this [link](https://www.getpostman.com/collections/7c7727ceda7ebe3bb7ce).

 ## Table Of Contents